-- 8. The Superintendent may preclude a volunteer from transferring. - 9.
-If a teacher who has been identified for transfer has certification in two or more areas, s/he may designate which instructional area will be the determiner of certification, provided s/he has taught within the designated subject area(s) within the past ten years and there are district vacancies within the designated area(s).
-These provisions shall not apply beyond the 15th day of student attendance. - 10.
-Any area of certification: - a.
+- 8. If a teacher who has been identified for transfer has certification in two or more areas, s/he may designate which instructional area will be the determiner of certification, provided s/he has taught within the designated subject area(s) within the past ten years and there are district vacancies within the designated area(s).
+These provisions shall not apply beyond the 15th day of student attendance. - 9.
+The Association recognizes the Superintendent may involuntarily transfer an employee.
+Such transfers shall not be done in a punitive manner.
+Those employees transferred by the Superintendent shall be provided the reasons in writing in a formal setting prior to the transfer.

+10. Any area of certification:

+- a.
 If a vacancy occurs in a position for which any area of certification may be utilized, teachers at the school with the vacancy may be considered for the vacant position. - b.
 If a position utilizing any area of certification is cut, and there are no vacancies at the school within the teacher's area(s) of certification, the teacher occupying the position shall be placed on the involuntary transfer list, if otherwise eligible in accordance with Article VIII. - c.
-It is understood that filling a position utilizing any area of certification does not in and of itself, constitute an area of certification and Article IX, Section G.8 (above) shall not apply to these situations. - 11.
-The provisions of Sub Sections 5. and 6. above not withstanding, annual, professional service or continuing contract teachers who have indicated in writing their desire to remain in an out-of-field assignment and their intention to meet the requirements to do so, but who do not meet such requirements, may be involuntarily transferred based upon their in-field certification, regardless of seniority. - 12.
-The Association recognizes the Superintendent may involuntarily transfer an employee.
-Such transfers shall not be done in a punitive manner.
-Those employees transferred by the Superintendent shall be provided the reasons in writing in a formal setting prior to the transfer. - H. The District and the Association will meet by January 15 to discuss timelines for the following procedures: - 1.
+It is understood that filling a position utilizing any area of certification does not in and of itself, constitute an area of certification and Article IX, Section G.8 (above) shall not apply to theses situations. - 11.
+The Superintendent may preclude a volunteer from transferring. - 12.
+The provisions of Sub Sections 5. and 6. above not withstanding, annual, professional service or continuing contract teachers who have indicated in writing their desire to remain in an out-of-field assignment and their intention to meet the requirements to do so, but who do not meet such requirements, may be involuntarily transferred based upon their in-field certification, regardless of seniority. - H. The District and the Association will meet by January 15 to discuss timelines for the following procedures: - 1.
 Administrators will identify and notify employees for involuntary transfer. - 2.
-Personnel will develop a district-wide involuntary transfer list and vacancy list. - 3.
+Employment Services will develop a district-wide involuntary transfer list and vacancy list. - 3.
 A list of vacancies will be provided to the affected employees - 4.
 A period of time will be designated for affected employees to interview and/or be assigned to vacancies.
 Involuntary transfers shall be placed in positions within their areas of certification where such vacancies exist.